 Findings – CARE Study #2 in New York City Public Schools

-In 2012 Penn State University was awarded a second grant from the Instiitute of Educational Sciences (with a subaward to Garrison Institute) to complete a large multi-site randomized controlled trial in New York City elementary schools (R305A120180) [vii].
-This study involved 224 teachers from 36 New York City public schools.
-The findings replicated previous results showing teacher improvements on emotiona regulation, mindfulness and reductions in psychological distress and time management.
+A second grant from the Institute of Educational Sciences (with a sub-award to Garrison Institute) involved a large multi-site randomized controlled trial in New York City public elementary schools.
+This study involved 224 teachers from 36 schools.
+The findings replicated previous results showing teacher improvements on emotional regulation, mindfulness and reductions in psychological distress and time management.

 With today’s high levels of stress and burnout among teachers, districts are looking for science- tested means to support their teaching staff.
 The results of the CARE data are significant for several reasons.
 First, the series of CARE studies consistently show improvements for teachers that provide clear evidence that CARE is an effective professional development program for reducing teachers’ occupational stress and promoting their well-being.
 Second, the NYC study is the largest and most rigorous study of a mindfulness-based professional development for teachers and the first to examine intervention effects on the classroom.
 Third, the results of the NYC study showing impacts on the classroom are important because they demonstrate an important relationship between teachers’ well-being and classroom quality.
 Finally, this study is a “proof of concept” that a mindfulness-based intervention can have impacts on both individuals and their work environment.

 [iii] Jennings, P. A. (2011).
 Promoting teachers’ social and emotional competencies to support performance and reduce burnout.
 In A. Cohan & A. Honigsfeld (Eds.)
 Breaking the Mold of Pre-service and In-service Teacher Education: Innovative and Successful Practices for the 21st Century.
 New York: Rowman and Littlefield.
+[PDF]